yikang4570/DLC_FILTER_PIPELINE/README.md

 encouraged to reach out to the developer of this package with questions, feel free to contact relevant current members as described on the lab website:

-* Prof. Lake's mSTL @ WUSTL: https://lakelab.wustl.edu
+* Prof. Spencer Lake's mSTL @ WUSTL: https://lakelab.wustl.edu

 <p align="right">(<a href="#readme-top">back to top</a>)</p>